MicrosoftDocs/azure-dev-docs/articles/python/sdk/azure-sdk-logging.md

 By default, logging within the Azure libraries doesn't include any HTTP information.
 To include HTTP information in log output (as DEBUG level), you must explicitly pass `logging_enable=True` to a client or credential object constructor or to a specific method.

 > [!CAUTION]
-> HTTP logging can reveal includes sensitive information such as account keys in headers and other credentials.
+> HTTP logging can include sensitive information such as account keys in headers and other credentials.
 Be sure to protect these logs to avoid compromising security.

 ### Enable HTTP logging for a client object (DEBUG level)